Recognizing your child’s readiness for potty training will help the process go smoothly. In terms of method, do whatever feels right for your family.

 - Nighttime dryness

-Of course, it’s not always a linear process, so there can be some sideways or even backward steps along the way.
+Of course, it’s not always a linear process, so there can be some sideways or even backward steps along the way, and it could take weeks or months.

 It’s all normal.